 I’ve heard of the spoonie theory or the spoon theory.
 But what is it?

 Actually, it’s the spoon theory and spoonies are people with chronic illnesses.
 I’ve learned what it means when people refer to spoons and chronic illness and apply it in my life with migraine.

 The spoon theory is written by Christine Miserandino It started with a conversation she had with a friend about being chronically ill.
 It applies to so many different types of people and has become common verbiage as us “spoonies” go through life.
 The conversation was how more “abled” people get an endless number of spoons or an abundance of them each day.
 As a spoonie, we are only given a few and/or use ours more quickly.

-Each person has their set number of spoons.
+Each person has a set number of spoons.
 Each event in life requires spoons.
-Getting out of bed, walking to the bathroom, going to the bathroom, washing hands, brushing teeth, putting on deodorant, putting on makeup and so on.
+Getting out of bed, walking to the bathroom, going to the bathroom, washing hands, brushing teeth, putting on deodorant, putting on makeup, and so on.
 Imagine, this is only the first 5 minutes of a day and some spoonies may already have used up their supply.

 What is a Spoonie?

 A person is given spoons which reflect their energy.
 Every event is thoroughly thought through on how and where to use spoons.
 While getting out of bed may use up one spoon for a “normal” person, it takes 3 for me.
 While buttoning a shirt may not even take a spoon from you, a person with arthritis may use 4.